klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.transaction/README.md

 **Return Value**

 `Promise` returning `object`: An instance of [Transaction].
-If it fails to receive a transaction object from Klaytn, an error is thrown.
+If it fails to receive a transaction object from Klaytn, an error occurs.

 | Type | Description |
 | --- | --- |